بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “…we can suggest that the Q people regarded Jesus’ death as the death of a just man or a prophet whom God had ‘taken up,’ pending some future eschatological function.
 This accounts for the fact that Q accords Jesus’ death no special salvific significance, but jumps immediately to Jesus’ return as the one who is to come…”

 Hence, it could be that the “appearances” of Jesus (peace be upon him) in the Gospels were not of the resurrection of the previously dead Jesus but simply visions of a prophet who had undergone “assumption”.
 For additional details, see note #44.

 Similarities to Pagan Stories of Resurrection –

-Many critics of the Christian religion have attempted to argue that Christian theology has been borrowed from pagan religions.
-For the record, we do not hold to this view, for it simplifies a much more complex issue.
-There is no evidence that the early Christians simply “borrowed” elements of other religions and merged them with Judaism and came up with their own religion.
+Many critics of the Christian religion have argued that Christian theology has largely been borrowed from pagan religions.
+For the record, there is no evidence that the early Christians simply “borrowed” elements of other religions and merged them with Judaism and came up with their own religion.
 It just seems too convenient.
 Moreover, since Christians were critical of the pagan myths, it is difficult to imagine that its leaders would have simply copied those same myths and just hoped that their followers would be none the wiser!

 To start, Brown rightly pointed out that the theory of the borrowing of resurrection myths of such pagan gods as Attis, Adonis, Osiris and Dionysius is without any foundation.
 If the Christians had simply “borrowed” these myths, it stands to reason that there would be more similarities between these myths and Christian theology (the myths refer to continuous resurrections of the gods based on the changing seasons).
 Yet, we find that they are vastly different in many regards, including on the details of the “resurrection” narratives.